MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 But after reading up on it I no longer feel that way.

 As I read about these ideas I was struck by how much they were backed up by science and math.
-This wasn't snake oil salesmanship or wild ideas with no footing.
-This was simply a _rational_ way to think about spending and saving money.
+This isn't snake oil salesmanship or wild ideas with no footing.
+This is simply a _rational_ way to think about spending and saving money.
 And as the penny dropped I realized that my own ideas and beliefs about money were the crazy ones.
-My own attitude towards money&mdash;shaped by society&mdash;was the one out of touch with reality.
+My own attitude towards money&mdash;largely shaped by society&mdash;was the one out of touch with reality.

 In the following I'll briefly explain what financial freedom is and why I think it makes sense.
 Then I'll mention a few steps I'm taking to get started on this journey.